 Take your power back by stopping the blame game.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Scottsdale, Mesa, Tempe, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Scottsdale, Mesa, Tempe, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.

 When you place blame on others you shift responsibility.